Kofi Adams

 Kofi Iddie Adams (born 2 May 1975) is a Ghanaian politician who is a member of the National Democratic Congress.
-He is the member of Parliament for the Buem Constituency in the Oti region.
+He was elected a member of Parliament for the Buem Constituency in the Oti region in 2020, and re-elected for the same constituency in 2024.
 He is a former National Organizer for the National Democratic Congress.

 Early life and education

 Kofi Iddie Adams was born on 2 May 1975.
 He comes from Teteman, a town in the Jasikan District in the Oti Region of Ghana.
-He holds a Bachelor of Science degree in Zoology with emphasis on Epidemiology of Parasitic Diseases.
+He holds a Bachelor of Science degree in Zoology with emphasis on Epidemiology of Parasitic Diseases from the University of Ghana in 2001.

 Career

 Adams served as a tutor at Adisadel College.
 He later served as the Spokesperson And Director Of Public Affairs for Flt Lt.
 Jerry John Rawlings (Rtd), a former President Of Ghana.

 Politics

 Adams has served as deputy General Secretary in the past for the National Democratic Congress.
 In December 2014, he was elected as National Organizer for the party in the National Executive elections.
-In the run off to the 2016 elections, he was selected as the campaign coordinator of the NDC's 15-member national campaign team, along with people like Joyce Bawah Mogtari, Felix Kwakye Ofosu, Daniel Ohene Agyekum, Dan Abodakpi, Samuel Ofosu-Ampofo all serving as members and Johnson Asiedu Nketia as chairman.
+In the run off to the 2016 elections, he was selected as the campaign coordinator of the NDC's 15-member national campaign team, along with others such Joyce Bawah Mogtari, Felix Kwakye Ofosu, Daniel Ohene Agyekum, Dan Abodakpi, Samuel Ofosu-Ampofo all serving as members and Johnson Asiedu Nketia as chairman.